-- Upstream land clearing and development exists before stormwater controls were required, i.e., a retrofit situation, where existing water quality indicators demonstrate ongoing impairment and degradation.
-Depending on the pre-existing condition, this could yield a net gain.

-- Stressed and previously disturbed habitat exists such as accelerated bank erosion and altered species composition with little diversity.

-- Completion of extensive local review and design prior to implementation of applicable environmental laws and regulations (this factor is rarely applicable today).

-- Existing land use activities would continue to be detrimental should the area not be developed with mitigative controls.
+- Upstream land clearing and development existed before stormwater controls were required, i.e., a retrofit situation, where existing water quality indicators demonstrate ongoing impairment and degradation.
+Depending on the pre-existing condition, this could yield a net gain. - Stressed and previously disturbed habitat exists such as accelerated bank erosion and altered species composition with little diversity. - Completion of extensive local review and design prior to implementation of applicable environmental laws and regulations (this factor is rarely applicable today). - Existing land use activities would continue to be detrimental should the area not be developed with mitigative controls.

-Since these conditions were present in much of the watershed, the MDE determined that to consider site-specific BMP strategies with moderate in-stream impacts desirable to the development effort is appropriate.
-A hierarchy of ecologically preferred methods for quality control in upland areas were considered where feasible.
+Since the above conditions were present in much of the watershed, the MDE determined that to consider site-specific BMP strategies with moderate in-stream impacts desirable to the development effort is appropriate to achieve a net benefit.
+A hierarchy of ecologically preferred methods for quality SWM control in upland areas were considered where feasible - which are now routine.